-Hey you there, with the bucket list as long as your arm, is this going to be the year you hit the road?
 If you’re dreaming of travelling, but your bank account disagrees, we have good news.
 There are ways and means to make your travel dreams a reality.
 All it takes is a pinch of planning and a dash of discipline.
-Here are our top 10 tips to get your bum to your dream destination:
+Here are our top 10 tips to make your ultimate travel dreams happen!

 If you battle to set money aside, try to tie your savings to a real-time purchase.
 Do you buy a take-away coffee every day?
 Or perhaps you purchase a ready-made meal for lunch at the office?
 Instead of doing so, bring your own from home.
 Then pay the amount you’ve saved over the course of the week into your travel savings account.